 Draping a blanket over your cat while they sleep can be a good way to help them stay warm, especially if you’ve noticed them balling up tightly to preserve warmth.
 Aim for a loose cat-wrap effect rather than a cat-burrito, though.

 Like humans, cats warm up when they move around.
 To warm your cat up during the winter months, build in extra playtime and get their paws pounding.
 This has the added bonus of helping you bond, too.

 Give them extra cat food

 Make sure they have all the calories they need to keep warm.
 Giving an extra scoop of biscuits or incorporating wet food into their diet can help your cat keep warm and healthy in winter.

 Sign up for the best pet advice you can get

 What about cats in the garage or the car?

-Don’t forget that feral and outdoor cats often like to hide in your car frame and wheel arches during the winter too.
-Make sure to knock loudly on the hood and check your tires before zooming off on a winter morning.
+Your cat shouldn’t be in there, especially as cars and garages are likely to harbor toxic products (like antifreeze) that could prove fatal to them.
+Don’t forget that feral and outdoor cats often like to hide in your car frame and wheel arches during the cold months, too.
+Make sure to knock loudly on the hood, blow your horn, and check your tires before starting your car.

 How do I know if my cat is too cold?

 Pay close attention if you notice your cat sleeping in a tighter circle or snuggling more.
 This could be a sign that they are starting to get too cold.
 Other signs to watch for are shivering, shallow breathing, if they feel cool or cold to the touch, and if they are acting weak or lethargic.